Devil's Sinkhole State Natural Area

-Devil's Sinkhole State Natural Area is a natural bat habitat near the city of Rocksprings in Edwards County in the U.S. state of Texas.
-Carved by water erosion, the cavern is home to several million Mexican free-tailed bats that emerge at sunset during April through October.
+Devil's Sinkhole State Natural Area is a 1,859.7 acres nature reserve with a natural bat habitat in Edwards County, Texas, United States managed by the Texas Parks and Wildlife Department.
+The sinkhole is a 350-foot deep cavern with a roughly 50 × 140 ft opening at the surface.
+It is Texas' largest single-chambered cave and home to up to three million Mexican free-tailed bats between the months of April through October.

 History

-The Devil's Sinkhole is a vertical natural bat habitat.
-The 40 × 60 ft opening drops down to reveal a cavern some 400 ft below.
+About one million years ago slow-moving, slightly acidic water carved a cavern in 150-million-year-old Edwards Limestone.
+When the water receded, the cavern's ceiling collapsed creating the sinkhole.

-While likely known to native peoples, the cavern was first discovered in modern times by Ammon Billings, a local rancher leading a scouting party of five, west of Hackberry Creek in Edwards County in 1876.
+While likely known to native peoples based on archeological clues, the cavern was first discovered in modern times by Ammon Billings, a local rancher leading a scouting party of five, west of Hackberry Creek in Edwards County in 1876.
 Billings fired at a marauding party of hostile Indians and believed he hit one.
 Fearing a trap, they did not pursue the Indians but returned to the area the following day, May 21, 1876 with their spouses.
-It was then that the sinkhole was first encountered by Ammon Billings.
-Billings wife, Lucinde Katherine Billings (née Stroop) and other wives in the returning party dubbed the sinkhole "The Devil's Sinkhole".
+It was then that the sinkhole was first encountered by Billings.
+Billings' wife, Lucinde Katherine Billings (née Stroop) and other wives in the returning party dubbed the sinkhole "The Devil's Sinkhole".

 H. S. Barber carved his name inside the cave in 1889.
+Workers mined the sinkhole in the 1920s for bat guano to be sold for fertilizer or as a source of potassium nitrate.
 In 1968, the Devil's Sinkhole was designated as a National Natural Landmark by the National Park Service.

-The area was transferred to the state of Texas in 1985, and opened to the public in 1992.
+Devil's Sinkhole State Natural Area was once part of a working ranch owned by Charles Whitworth.
+The State of Texas purchased the property from the Whitworth estate in 1985 and opened it to the public for limited access in 1992.